- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

 FAQs About M.2 SSD Not Showing Up

-Get more information about why M.2 SSD not showing up and how to troubleshoot.
+Get more information about why M.2 SSD is not showing up and how to troubleshoot.

 1. Why won't my M.2 SSD show up?

-There are a few potential reasons why your M.2 SSD may not be showing up.
-It could be that the disk is not formatted correctly, or that the drivers are not installed properly.
+There are a few reasons your M.2 SSD may not show up.
+It could be that the disk is not formatted correctly or the drivers are not installed properly.
 Another possibility is that the BIOS is not configured to recognize the M.2 SSD.

 2. How do I get my M.2 SSD to show up?

-If your M.2 SSD is not showing up, the first thing you should check is the BIOS settings.
-Make sure that the M.2 SSD is enabled in the BIOS and that the boot order is set correctly.
-If the M.2 SSD still isn't showing up, try reformatting the disk using a utility like Diskpart.
+If your M.2 SSD is not showing up, you should first check the BIOS settings.
+Ensure that the M.2 SSD is enabled in the BIOS and that the boot order is set correctly.
+If the M.2 SSD isn't showing up, try reformatting the disk using a utility like Diskpart.

 3. How to fix M.2 SSD not showing up in BIOS?

-If your M.2 SSD is not showing up in BIOS, it's likely that the BIOS is not configured to recognize the M.2 SSD.
-To fix this, you'll need to enter the BIOS settings and enable the M.2 SSD.
+If your M.2 SSD is not showing up in BIOS, likely, the BIOS is not configured to recognize the M.2 SSD.
+You'll need to enter the BIOS settings and enable the M.2 SSD to fix this.
 Once you've done that, save your changes and exit the BIOS.